mbrukman/a-conceptual-overview-of-asyncio/3-conceptual-overview-part-2.md

 Task is a subclass of Future meaning it inherits its' attributes & methods.
 Task does not override Futures' `__await__` implementation. `await`-ing a Task or Future invokes that above `__await__` method and percolates the `yield` to relinquish control.

 ***Unlike Tasks and Futures, `await`-ing a coroutine does not cede control!*** That is, wrapping a coroutine in a Task first, then `await`-ing it will cede control.
-I'm guessing that design was intentional and meant to allow the author to decide when they want to yield control versus keep it.
+Frankly, I'm not sure why that design decision was made and can't see a particularly compelling reason for it.
+If you do, please let me know!

 ```python
 async def simple_func():